dhruvsheth-ai/apiad/docs/tweetstorms/theorythursday-algorithm-complexity.md

 # Algorithm Complexity

-> You can see this tweetstorm as originally posted in [this Twitter thread](https://twitter.com/AlejandroPiad/status/1306570124858716163).

----

 Hey, guess what, today is #TheoryThursday 🧐!

 A silly excuse I just invented to share with you random bits of theory from some dark corner of Computer Science and make it as beginner-friendly as possible 👇